hpc/mpifileutils/DAOS-Support.md

 (of the same type),
 the DAOS Object API will be used to perform the copy/sync operations.

-When DAOS support is enabled, mpiFileUtils also provides the daos-serialize and daos-deserialize commands.
+When DAOS and HDF5 support is enabled, mpiFileUtils also provides the daos-serialize and daos-deserialize commands.
 These commands can be used to save the contents of a DAOS container and its associated metadata into a POSIX filesystem,